 Freeform peyote is peyote stitch without a plan or pattern.
 Basically, you've given yourself the freedom to use peyote stitch with different sizes and shapes of beads.
 The basic technique is still peyote stitch, but a few new techniques are used to highlight larger beads.

 If you are choosing materials for your first freeform peyote stitch project, you might want to limit the number of colors you use.
-For this project, I have chosen a palette of greens with a little bit of earthy-luster beads and some metallic bronze beads to add a little contrast.
+For this project, we have chosen a palette of greens with a little bit of earthy-luster beads and some metallic bronze beads to add a little contrast.

-When selecting the size beads, I chose two colors of size 11/0, three colors of size 8/0, and a size 11/0 hex cut bead.
+When selecting the size beads, we chose two colors of size 11/0, three colors of size 8/0, and a size 11/0 hex cut bead.

-I kept my accent beads small for this project.
-I chose an assortment of green luster India lampwork beads, some greenish-gold freshwater pearls and some earth-toned luster India lampwork beads.
+We kept our accent beads small for this project.
+We chose an assortment of green luster India lampwork beads, some greenish-gold freshwater pearls, and some earth-toned luster India lampwork beads.

 We are using moss green Wildfire beading thread for this project, as it is less likely to be frayed or cut by the rough edges of the India lampwork beads.
 If you are using a nylon beading thread such as Nymo with India lampwork beads, make sure that you smooth any rough edges using a nail file or a bead reamer.Continue to 2 of 10 below.

 One of the most important techniques is learning to add a bridge around beads.
 This allows you to work around the larger beads in your design but still keep them securely attached.

 To add a row of seed beads around an accent bead, pick up a number of seed beads that will allow itself to wrap comfortably around one side of the accent bead.
 To attach the bridge, put your needle through the next bead after the accent bead to continue stitching in peyote.
 The bridge may initially be loose but will firm up when you continue to add peyote rows attached to the bridge.Continue to 3 of 10 below.